membermatters/MemberMatters/docs/POST_INSTALL_STEPS.md

 ## Logs
 The default settings for the Django logs are configured in the Docker *container* in the file /usr/src/app/memberportal/membermatters/settings.py (if you installed as suggested by the  [Getting Started](/docs/GETTING_STARTED.md) instructions).
 The distributed settings.py places the logs in /usr/src/logs/django.log.
 If you run into problems this is a good first place to look.

+Logs are also available via the command `docker logs membermatters` from the Docker *host*.

 ## Set up a reverse proxy
 MemberMatters is designed to run behind some form of reverse proxy, or at the minimum, an SSL terminating CDN like Cloudflare (not recommended).
 You *should not ever* run MemberMatters in production without some form of HTTPS.
 The recommended way is with an nginx reverse proxy as explained below.
 Unfortunately, reverse proxy configurations are highly dependant on your specific environment, so only general guidance can be given.
 Please consult your favourite search engine if you have any trouble and only open a GitHub issue if you think you've found a bug or way to improve this documentation.